Once printing is complete, you can close this window.

 in a shipping container

-The Power, MT (59468) Post Office, built in 2019, is the first Post Office built using a shipping container.
+The Power, MT, Post Office (ZIP Code 59468) was built in 2019 and is the first Post Office built using a shipping container.

 Postal Union